Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Regularity of Codismantlable graphs

+When $H$ is a cochordal subgraph of a graph $G$ with $\gi(G)\geq 5$, we now know from Lemma~\ref{lem:double-star} that $H$ is either a star or a double-star.
+If $H$ is a star with a center vertex, say $v$, we extend it to a double star by choosing a neighbor $u\in N_G(v)$, and adding every edge (if any) to $H$ whose one end is $u$.
+We then call the edge $e=uv$ as the \emph{center-edge} of $H$.
+We may therefore consider a star in $G$ to be a (degenerate) double-star.

+\begin{theorem} If $G$ is a connected graph with $\gi(G)\geq 5$, then $\cd(G)=\gamma'(G)$. \end{theorem} \begin{proof} If $G$ is isomorphic to $K_2$, the statement is trivial.
+Suppose that $\HE=\{H_1,\ldots,H_k\}$ is a cochordal edge cover of $G$, and let $f$ be an edge of $G$.
+Since $\HE$ is an edge cover, there exists an $i\in [k]$ such that $f\in E(H_i)$.
+However, $H_i$ is a star or a double-star by Lemma~\ref{lem:double-star} so that the edge $f$ is either the center edge of $H_i$ or it is incident to the center edge of $H_i$.
+Therefore, the set of center edges of $H_i$'s forms an edge-dominating set of $G$.

+For the converse, let $\{e_1,\ldots,e_k\}$ be an edge-dominating set.
+If we define $R_i$ to be the subgraph consisting of those edges incident to the edge $e_i$ for any $1\leq i\leq k$, then each $R_i$ is a double-star, and the family $\{R_1,\ldots,R_k\}$ is clearly a cochordal cover for $G$. \end{proof}

-It is clear that every induced matching is a matching in a graph so that $\im(G)\leq \m(G)$.
-H\'a and Van Tuyl~\cite{HVT} have recently shown that regularity of a graph is bounded above by its matching number.
-Our first aim in this direction is to understand the structure of graphs satisfying $\im(G)=\m(G)$.
-When $\im(G)=\m(G)>1$ for a graph $G$, Kobler and Rotics~\cite{KR} have a nice description of how the largest induced matchings arise in $G$ that we explain next.
+Our final aim in this section is to understand the structure of graphs satisfying $\im(G)=\m(G)$.
+When $\im(G)=\m(G)>1$ for a graph $G$, Kobler and Rotics~\cite{KR} have a nice description of how the largest induced matchings arise in $G$.

-\begin{lem}[\cite{KR}] Let $G$ be a connected graph such that $\im(G)=\m(G)>1$.
-Then any edge in a maximum induced matching in $G$ is either a pendant or a triangle edge. \end{lem}
+\begin{lemma}\cite{KR} Let $G$ be a connected graph such that $\im(G)=\m(G)>1$.
+Then any edge in a maximum induced matching in $G$ is either a pendant or a triangle edge. \end{lemma}

 We should note that Lemma~\ref{lem:KR} remains valid even if $G$ is disconnected.